Authenticate your applications

 ### 1. Token Generation (Server-side)

-Make a request to generate a new access token:
+Make a request to generate a new access token using cURL or the official client libraries:

 <CodeGroup>